kueckelheim/prompt-middleware/README.md

 ## How it works

+- Create the `/context/prompt-guidelines.md` file and define your prompt guidelines (see [example](/context/prompt-guidelines.md) to get started).
+- Create the `/context/code-guidelines.md` file and define your coding guidelines (see [example](/context/code-guidelines.md) to get started).
 - Open the GitHub Copilot chat in VS Code.
 - Switch to Ask mode.
 - Type @refine [your prompt] and send the message.